the-gaurav-codes/365-days-365-projecs-source-code-the_gaurav_codes/001 -Text Reveal on Hover/README.md

 🚀 **An Interactive Cursor Effect Using HTML, CSS, and JavaScript**

+.
+🔥 Live Preview
+You can see the project in action here:

 🔗 **Live Demo:** [View Project on Netlify](https://text-reveal-on-hove.netlify.app/)

 ## 📌 Overview